Skip to content

 Warning

-On a (paid) IDE with both clients available, a LinkageError will be thrown if Native LSP client is selected.
+On an IDE with both clients available, a LinkageError will be thrown if Native LSP client is selected.
 This is a known limitation.